AER-RC/LBLRTM/README.md

 # Instructions and Tips for Running LNFL <a name="runlnfl"></a>

 LNFL is used to generate a unformatted file (`TAPE3`) of all the line parameters required by LBLRTM.
+While LNFL can provide the parameters for speed dependence calculations, these will be ignored by LBLRTM, as it cannot model speed dependence effects.

 ## Input files for LNFL <a name="lnflin"></a>